Nancy J Rehrer

 Tel 64 3 479 9128

-Nancy Rehrer is a Senior Lecturer in the School of Physical Education with a joint appointment in the Department of Human Nutrition.
+Nancy Rehrer is an Associate Professor in the School of Physical Education with a joint appointment in the Department of Human Nutrition.
 She studied Environmental Biology at Duke University as an undergraduate and then completed a Master's in Nutrition at Clemson University and a PhD in Exercise Metabolism/ Nutritional Physiology at Maastricht University.

 Dr. Rehrer's major interests include how metabolism is altered via exercise and mechanisms that limit human performance.
 Some of the research is sport performance based and some is related to health and general knowledge of human function in relation to the environment.
 Specific areas of recognised expertise include fluid & electrolyte balance during exercise, substrate metabolism during exercise and gastrointestinal function during exercise.

-Recent projects, and those of her post-graduate students, include: evaluating the effect that activities of daily life have on health parameters; using 13C isotopically labelled glucose and doubly labelled water to assess substrate and energy metabolism during exercise; research on regulation of sodium and fluid balance during exercise; dietary needs during (ultra-) endurance exercise; and performance determinants in downhill mountain biking.
+Recent projects, and those of her post-graduate students, include: evaluating the effect that activities of daily life have on health parameters; using 13C isotopically labelled glucose and doubly labelled water to assess substrate and energy metabolism during exercise; evaluating effects of (chronic) sodium intake on acute fluid and sodium balance during exercise; dietary needs during (ultra-) endurance exercise; and performance determinants in downhill mountain biking.
 She is also involved in interdisciplinary research on environmental influences on physical activity and well-being.

 - Van Hamont, D., Harvey C.R., Massicotte, D., Frew, R., Peronnet, F. and Rehrer, N.J.
 Reduction in muscle glycogen and protein utilisation with glucose feeding during exercise.
 International Journal of Sports Nutrition and Exercise Metabolism 15: 350-365 (2005).